 - I used rolled oats here, but you can substitute them with quick oats.
 Rolled oats will give denser chewier granola clusters.

-- I used redskin peanuts.
-You can use any type of peanuts just don't use (dry) roasted, salted ones from stores.
+- I used raw redskin peanuts.
+You can use any type of peanuts.
+NOTE: don't use dry roasted or salted ones from stores.

 - You can substitute coconut oil with avocado oil.
-Other oils won't work well.
+Other oils won't work well here.

 Faq